Indatus/trucker/README.md

 "indatus/trucker": "dev-master"
 ````

-Next run `composer install`, now you just need to publish the config files.
+Next run `composer install`, now you need to publish the config files.

 Trucker's config files are where you'd define constant things about the API your interacting with, like the end-point, what drivers you want to use etc.

 <a name="config-laravel"/>
-### Publish configs in Laravel
+### Configure in Laravel

 Trucker works well with the [Laravel](http://laravel.com) framework.
 If your using Trucker within Laravel, you just need to run the following command to publish the Trucker config files to the **app/config/packages/indatus/trucker** folder.